Key Takeaways

 Whether your health insurance subrogation claim can be reduced depends heavily on the type of plan:

-ERISA plans (most employer-sponsored plans) are governed by federal law.
-Their subrogation rights are determined by the exact plan language.
-Some ERISA plans have very strong, non-negotiable subrogation rights; others can be reduced.
+Employee Retirement Income Security Act (ERISA) plans (many employer-sponsored plans) are governed by federal law.
+Their reimbursement rights are driven by the exact plan language.
+Some ERISA plans have very strong contractual rights; others allow room for reduction or dispute.

 The "Made Whole" Doctrine

 Oklahoma follows the "made whole" doctrine for some insurance subrogation claims.
-Under this doctrine, if your settlement doesn't fully compensate you for all damages, your insurer's subrogation right is reduced or eliminated.
+Under this doctrine, if your settlement does not fully compensate you for all damages, an insurer's subrogation claim may be reduced or defeated.

 Medicare and Medicaid